buildpacks/docs/content/docs/reference/config/builder-config.md

       appear in multiple groups at once but never in the same group.

     - **`version`** _(string, optional, default: inferred)_\
-      The version of the buildpack being referred to.
-This field may be omitted if exactly one version of the buildpack
+      This refers to the version of the buildpack.
+You can omit this field if exactly one version of the buildpack
       occurs in either the top-level `buildpacks` list or those dependencies of `buildpacks`.